 BEYOND MEDIA – Alumni Spotlights highlight the success of THF Alumni in various industries including government, finance, talent acquisition and more.

-Annie (TDP ’18) is a Senior Analyst at Goldman Sachs, a global investment banking, securities and investment management firm.
+Annie (Talent Development Program ’18) is a Senior Analyst at Goldman Sachs, a global investment banking, securities and investment management firm.